akorb/master-thesis-meta/README.md

 * Derive storage key and EPS from it
 * Ask OP-TEE OS to create the EK cert of itself (the fTPM)
 * Delete secrets as soon as they are no longer needed
-* Add command to return the whole certificate chain
+* Add a command to return the whole certificate chain
 * Encrypt data before storing, and decrypt it when loading it again
-* Store EK cert, template and nonce in the defined NV indices (as defined by the [TCG EK Credential Profile for TPM Family 2.0](https://trustedcomputinggroup.org/resource/http-trustedcomputinggroup-org-wp-content-uploads-tcg-ek-credential-profile-v-2-5-r2_published-pdf/))
+* Store EK cert, template, and nonce in the defined NV indices (as defined by the [TCG EK Credential Profile for TPM Family 2.0](https://trustedcomputinggroup.org/resource/http-trustedcomputinggroup-org-wp-content-uploads-tcg-ek-credential-profile-v-2-5-r2_published-pdf/))
 * Some changes to the OP-TEE fTPM stub code (`Samples/ARM32-FirmwareTPM/optee_ta/fTPM`) to stay consistent with the function prototypes of the general fTPM code